 In- vitro and in vivo studies reveal that RHC-chitosan hydrogels significantly promote cell viability, infiltration, and vascularization, which are crucial for tissue regeneration and repair (10).
 The hydrogel matrix provides a supportive environment that facilitates cell migration and integration, which, paired with increased mechanical stiffness and optimized water vapor transmission, accelerates the healing process and improves clinical outcomes (10).
 This dual focus on structural and therapeutic attributes highlights the promising future of combined cell-based, protein, and biomaterial therapies for RDEB and other conditions characterized by structural protein defects.
 Continued research and clinical evaluation will be vital to refine these techniques and verify efficacy and safety in human populations, potentially transforming treatment paradigms for genetic skin disorders (1, 10).
 In summary, the convergence of protein replacement therapies and advanced biomaterials like RHC-conjugated hydrogels represents a significant leap forward in treating severe dermatological conditions.
 These emerging strategies provide a foundation for innovative, personalized therapeutic interventions that may soon extend beyond the scope of RDEB to tackle a range of complex wound healing challenges (2, 9, 11).

-Keywords: Recessive Dystrophic Epidermolysis Bullosa (RDEB), Protein Replacement Therapy, Recombinant Biomaterials, Chitosan Hydrogels
+Keywords: Recessive Dystrophic Epidermolysis Bullosa (RDEB), Protein replacement therapy, Recombinant biomaterials, Chitosan hydrogels

-*Corresponding author email address:
+*E-mail address:

 a Kermanshah University of Medical Sciences, biomaterial Faculty, Kermanshah, Iran